-6.1.B.vi Ventricular Tachycardia (VT) or Ventricular Fibrillation 296 (VF) 297 298 A candidate's transplant program may assign a candidate to adult status 2 if the candidate is admitted to the transplant hospital that registered the candidate on the 299 waiting list, is not considered a candidate for other treatment alternatives such as 300 301 ablation, and is experiencing recurrent or sustained VT or VF with at least three 302 episodes separated by at least one hour within a period of 14 days.
-The VT or VF 303 episodes must have both: 304 305 1.
-Occurred in the setting of normal serum magnesium and potassium levels 306 2.
-Required electrical cardioversion in a candidate receiving intravenous 307 antiarrhythmic therapies 308 This status is valid for up to 14 days from submission of the Heart Status 2 309 Justification Form.
-This status can be extended by the transplant program every 14 310 days by submission of another Heart Status 2 Justification Form.
-311 312 1.
-Left ventricular assist device (LVAD) 313 2.
-Right ventricular assist device (RVAD) 3.
-Left and right ventricular assist devices (BiVAD) 314 315 4.
-Continuous infusion of intravenous inotropes 316 Candidates that continue to qualify for adult status 1B may retain this status for an unlimited 317 period and this status does not require any recertification, unless the candidate's medical 318 condition changes as described in Policy 6.2: Status Updates.
-319 6.1.C Adult Heart Status 3 Status 2 Requirements 320 321 If the candidate is at least 18 years old at the time of registration and does not meet the criteria 322 for adult status 1A or 1B but is suitable for transplant, then the candidate may be assigned adult 323 status 2.
-324 325 The candidate may retain adult status 2 for an unlimited period and this status does not require 326 recertification, unless the candidate's medical condition changes as described in Policy 6.2; 327 Status Updates.
-328 To assign a candidate to adult status 3, the candidate's transplant program must submit a Heart 329 Status 3 Justification Form to the OPTN Contractor.
-A candidate is not assigned adult status 3 330 until this form is submitted.
-331 332 If the candidate is at least 18 years old at the time of registration, then the candidate's transplant 333 program may assign the candidate adult status 3 if the candidate has at least one of the following 334 conditions: 335 336 Is supported by a dischargeable left ventricular assist device and is exercising 30 days of 337 discretionary time, according to Policy 6.1.C.i below.
-338 Is supported by multiple inotropes or a single high dose inotrope and has hemodynamic 339 monitoring, according to Policy 6.1.C.ii below.
-340 Is supported by a mechanical circulatory support device (MCSD) with hemolysis, according to • Policy 6.1.C.iii below.
-341 342 Is supported by an MCSD with pump thrombosis, according to Policy 6.1.C.iv below. • 343 Is supported by an MCSD and has right heart failure, according to Policy 6.1.C.v below. • Is supported by an MCSD and has a device infection, according to Policy 6.1.C.vi below.
-344 •

-Is supported by an MCSD and has bleeding, according to Policy 6.1.C.vii below.

-Is supported by an MCSD and has a ortic insufficiency, according to Policy 6.1.C.viii below.
+352 waiting list, is not considered a candidate for other treatment alternatives, such as 353 ablation, by an electrophysiologist, and is experiencing recurrent or sustained VT or VF with at least three episodes separated by at least one hour within a period of 14 354 355 days.
+The VT or VF episodes must have both of the following: 356 1.
+Occurred in the setting of normal serum magnesium and potassium levels 357 358 Required electrical cardioversion despite receiving intravenous antiarrhythmic 359 therapies 360 This status is valid for up to 14 days from submission of the Heart Status 2 361 Justification Form.
+This status can be extended by the transplant program every 14 362 days by submission of another Heart Status 2 Justification Form.
+363 364 1.
+Left ventricular assist device (LVAD) 365 Right ventricular assist device (RVAD) Left and right ventricular assist devices (BiVAD) 366 4.
+Continuous infusion of intravenous inotropes 367 368 Candidates that continue to qualify for adult status 1B may retain this status for an unlimited 369 period and this status does not require any recertification, unless the candidate's medical condition changes as described in Policy 6.2: Status Updates.
+370 371 372 6.1.C Adult Heart Status 23 Requirements 373 If the candidate is at least 18 years old at the time of registration and does not meet the criteria 374 for adult status 1A or 1B but is suitable for transplant, then the candidate may be assigned adult 375 status 2.
+376 377 The candidate may retain adult status 2 for an unlimited period and this status does not require 378 recertification, unless the candidate's medical condition changes as described in Policy 6.2: 379 Status Updates.
+380 To assign a candidate to adult status 3, the candidate's transplant program must submit a Heart 381 Status 3 Justification Form to the OPTN Contractor.
+A candidate is not assigned adult status 3 382 until this form is submitted.
+383 384 If the candidate is at least 18 years old at the time of registration then the candidate's transplant 385 program may assign the candidate adult status 3 if the candidate has at least one of the following 386 conditions: 387 388 Is supported by a dischargeable left ventricular assist device and is exercising 30 days of 389 discretionary time, according to Policy 6.1.C.i below.
+390 Is supported by multiple inotropes or a single high dose inotrope and has hemodynamic • 391 monitoring, according to Policy 6.1.C.ii below.
+392 Is supported by a mechanical circulatory support device (MCSD) with hemolysis, according to • 393 Policy 6.1.C.iii below.
+394 Is supported by an MCSD with pump thrombosis, according to Policy 6.1.C.iv below. • 395 Is supported by an MCSD and has right heart failure, according to Policy 6.1.C.v below.
+396 Is supported by an MCSD and has a device infection, according to Policy 6.1.C.vi below.
+397 Is supported by an MCSD and has bleeding, according to Policy 6.1.C.vii below. • 398 Is supported by an MCSD and has a ortic insufficiency, according to Policy 6.1.C.viii below. • 399 400

-- Is supported by veno-arterial extracorporeal membrane oxygenation (VA ECMO) after 14 days, according to Policy 6.1.C.ix below. - Is supported by a percutaneous endovascular circulatory support device after 14 days, according to Policy 6.1.C.x below. - Is supported by an intra-aortic balloon pump (IABP) after 14 days, according to Policy 6.1.C.xi below.
+Is supported by veno-arterial extracorporeal membrane oxygenation (VA ECMO) after 14 days, according to Policy 6.1.C.ix below.
+Is supported by a percutaneous endovascular circulatory support device after 14 days, according to Policy 6.1.C.x below.
+Is supported by an intra-aortic balloon pump (IABP) after 14 days, according to Policy 6.1.C.xi below.